tetracorp/k240/docs/_posts/2020-02-29-development.md

 The final retail build of K240, version 1.886, was completed on Friday 20 May 1994 at 13:31.

-Due to how close this was to the deadline, Mark Glossop had to personally deliver the master floppies to the disk duplication company in Burnley or thereabouts (some 65 miles or so from Sheffield), signing off on the game as bug free.
-30,000 copies were produced.
+Due to how close it was to the deadline, Mark Glossop had to personally deliver the master floppies to the disk duplication company in Burnley or thereabouts (some 65 miles or so from Sheffield), signing off on the game as bug free.
+A run of 30,000 copies was produced.
+(It is uncertain whether Glossop is referring to the v1.886 release or the v2.000 release here.)

 K240, presumably, was released shortly thereafter.